Point Cloud Streaming with Latency-Driven Implicit Adaptation using MoQ: Abstract

 \section{Abstract}

-Point clouds are a promising video representation for next-generation multimedia experiences in virtual and augmented reality.
-Point clouds are notoriously high-bitrate, however, which limits the feasibility of live streaming systems.
-Prior methods have adopted traditional HTTP-based protocols for point cloud streaming, but they rely on explicit client-side adaptation to maintain low latency under congestion.
+Point clouds are a promising video representation for virtual and augmented reality.
+Their high-bitrate, however, has so far limited the practicality of live streaming systems.
 In this work, we leverage the delivery timeout feature within the Media Over QUIC protocol to perform implicit server-side adaptation based on an application's latency target.
 Through experimentation with several publisher and network configurations, we demonstrate that our system unlocks a unique trade-off on a per-client basis: applications with lower latency requirements will receive lower-quality video, while applications with more relaxed latency requirements will receive higher-quality video.